 Most people will experience occasional bouts of acid reflux.
 However, if an individual experiences acid refluxes more than twice weekly, they may be diagnosed with gastroesophageal reflux disease, commonly known as GERD.

 GERD is a long-term condition where acid from the stomach comes up into the esophagus.
 It is associated primarily with symptoms of heartburn and regurgitation, although other symptoms can include dry cough, chest pain, interrupted sleep, and tooth decay.
 Typically, a combination of lifestyle modifications and anti-reflux medications are recommended for the management of GERD symptoms.

-Worldwide, GERD is one of the most common disorders of the upper digestive tract.
+Worldwide, it is one of the most common disorders of the upper digestive tract.
 In North America, an estimated 18%-28% of the population suffers from GERD.
-The prevalence of GERD is even higher in the Middle East.

 In a recent study published in BMC Gastroenterology, researchers from Iran conducted a comparative, cross-sectional study to determine the relationship between socio-demographic and lifestyle factors in patients with GERD.
 During 2014-2015, 505 individuals, 285 with GERD and 220 without, were recruited to participate in the study.
 Each participant agreed to be interviewed by a gastroenterologist, to fill out a questionnaire on their socio-demographic data, lifestyle choices, and dietary habits, and to have their weight, waist circumference, and body mass index (BMI) measured.

 What factors affect GERD?